 What is a Digital Footprint?

-Everything we do on the net leaves a trace of info behind us that others may use to identify what we would be keen on purchasing or for other less savoury objectives such as attempting to hack into our digital accounts and obtain passwords, etc.
+Everything we do on the net leaves a trace of info behind us that others may use to identify what we would be keen on purchasing or for other less savory objectives such as attempting to hack into our digital accounts and obtain passwords, etc.

 A post on social media such as Instagram or Linkedin is an instance of a digital footprint.
 That post will now be added to your digital path.
 As you engage more online, your trail expands.
 For instance, when you browse a site or submit an online form.
 If we accidentally provide a plethora of info about ourselves behind, it might be passively or deliberately gathered by others employing a basic search engine.